The Fifth Taste

 mi like meat

-The taste of umami is often described as being savory, but it is not just limited to salty foods.
+Umami is often described as a savory taste, but it is not just limited to salty foods.
 Baked goods such as cakes and cookies benefit from the umami taste from the amino acids in butter and Maillard browning in the flour and sugar.
 In its purest form, umami is the taste of MSG or monosodium glutamate.
 Although MSG is produced in a lab by fermenting proteins containing glutamic acid, glutamate is a compound found abundantly in nature.
-That’s why it is possible to make umami-rich foods without adding MSG.
+That's why it is possible to make umami-rich dishes without adding MSG.

 If you think about a protein as a lego castle, amino acids are the individual blocks that make up the protein.
 Amino acids are, in essence, the building blocks of every living thing.

 Although MSG is produced in a lab, many foods we eat are a naturally abundant source of umami-producing amino acids.
-Soybeans, rice, and milk are just a few examples, and when these ingredients are fermented to make things like soy sauce, sake, and cheese, the degradation of the proteins creates even more umami-producing amino acids.
-Meat and dried mushrooms are other abundant sources of amino acids, but these also contain nucleotides such as IMP and GMP, which can synergize with certain amino acids to act as a multiplier of umami.
+Soybeans, rice, and milk are just a few examples, and when these umami-rich ingredients are fermented to make things like soy sauce, sake, and cheese, the degradation of the proteins creates even more umami-producing amino acids.
+Kombu, tomatoes, onions, and many other vegetables contain glutamates.
+Meat and dried shiitake mushrooms are other abundant sources of amino acids, but these also contain nucleotides such as IMP and GMP, which can synergize with certain amino acids to act as a multiplier of umami.

 oksana says